General Laser Standards

 This document is intended to give guidance to users, regulators and persons in the aviation field who may be affected by the potential visual interference effects of lasers aimed at aircraft by the general public.
 The potential effects include startle (distraction, disruption, disorientation, and operational incapacitation), glare, and flashblindness.
 This document provides mitigation strategies against such effects, including operational procedures, pilot education, and the use of Laser Glare Protection.
 Prevention of harm from laser eye injuries is discussed but is not a focus of this document, due to the extremely low likelihood of injurious levels of laser light in typical aircraft illumination scenarios.
 Devices for detecting and reporting hazardous laser illuminations are briefly described in Appendix D, but are not a focus of this document.
 Some information in this document may also be useful for non-aviation users, such as persons driving vehicles.
 Additional information can be found in ANSI Z136.6, “Safe Use of Lasers Outdoors”.

 This Standard prescribes methods for the performance evaluation of laser-based spherical coordinate measurement systems and provides a basis for performance comparisons among such systems.
 Definitions, environmental requirements, and test methods are included with emphasis on point-to-point length measurements.
-The specified test methods are appropriate for the performance evaluation of a majority of such instruments and are not intended to replace more complete tests that may be required for special applications.
-This Standard establishes requirements and methods for specifying and testing the performance of a class of spherical coordinate measurement systems called laser trackers.1 A laser tracker is an instrument that directs the light from a ranging device to a retroreflecting target (called a retroreflector) by means of a two-axis rotary steering mechanism while monitoring the angular position of these rotary axes, thereby forming a spherical coordinate metrology system.
-Such an instrument may measure a static target, track and measure a moving target, or measure (and perhaps track) some combination of static and moving targets.
+The specified test methods are appropriate for the performance evaluation of a majority of laser-based spherical coordinate measurement systems and are not intended to replace more complete tests that may be required for special applications.

 This specification establishes process controls for the repeatable production of aerospace parts by Laser Powder Bed Fusion (L-PBF).
 It is intended to be used for aerospace parts manufactured using Additive Manufacturing (AM) metal alloys, but usage is not limited to such applications.